litetex-oss/mcm-revert-mc-101556/README.md

 Reverts the "fix" for [MC-101556](https://bugs.mojang.com/browse/MC/issues/MC-101556) (only affects ``1.21.5``).

-Makes nether portals work properly again.
+Makes nether portals/chunk loaders work properly again.

 Please note that the "fix" for MC-101556 was reverted by Mojang in ``25w16a`` (``1.21.6``) and the mod is no longer required in these versions.